becarpenter/book6/2. IPv6 Basic Technology/Source and Destination Address Selection.md

 the address specified by the given application.

-In cases where there is no specificity by a given application, the operating system will evaluate the available addresses of both IPv4 ad IPv6 address families and sort them according to a set of rules, returning the top address from its evaluated list based on the pair of source address and destination addresses, often shortened to "SA/DA" for
+In cases where there is no specificity by a given application, the operating system will evaluate the available addresses of both IPv4 and IPv6 address families and sort them according to a set of rules, returning the top address from its evaluated list based on the pair of source address and destination addresses, often shortened to "SA/DA" for